whaakman/azure-docs.nl-nl/articles/cosmos-db/sql-api-sdk-dotnet-core.md

 ### <a name="a-name191191"></a><a name="1.9.1"/>1.9.1

 * Vaste KeyNotFoundException voor cross-partitie OrderBy-query's in de hoek gevallen.
-* Probleem opgelost waarbij JsonPropery kenmerk in de component select voor LINQ-query's niet is wordt herkend.
+* Probleem opgelost waarbij JsonProperty kenmerk in de component select voor LINQ-query's niet is wordt herkend.

 ### <a name="a-name182182"></a><a name="1.8.2"/>1.8.2